inpsyde/translationmanager/CONTRIBUTOR.md

 What is  does it to fire the filter `translationmanager_post_updater` where translation plugins can hook to return a callback that will be used to update the translation post.
-The callback will be called with an instance of `Translationmanager\Translation_Data` that encapsulate data received from API and it must return the translated post object.
+The callback will be called with an instance of `Translationmanager\TranslationData` that encapsulate data received from API and it must return the translated post object.

 ### Action: `translationmanager_updated_post`

-After a translation post have been updated by translation plugin, Translation Manager fires the hook "" (stored in the constant `Translation_Data`) passing the post object itself and the `Translationmanager\Translation_Data` instance build from
+After a translation post have been updated by translation plugin, Translation Manager fires the hook "" (stored in the constant `TranslationData`) passing the post object itself and the `Translationmanager\TranslationData` instance build from
 API response.

 ### Setting languages